 Lewis and Clark Book available.

-Anyone with the desire to follow the Lewis and Clark Trail will find this tool invaluable.
-If you simply want to see the Trail, the “View” option will allow you to sit at your desk and view the satellite images of the roads, trails, mountains, and rivers of the most significant adventure in America’s history.
+Anyone with the desire to follow the entire Lewis and Clark Trail or just a small part of it will find this tool invaluable.
+If you simply want to see the Trail, the “View” option will allow you to sit at your desk and view the satellite images of the roads, trails, mountains, and rivers of what many feel was the most significant adventure in America’s history.

 US Map of the Lewis and Clark Trail: